ancker1/Ludo-AI/README.md

 Win rates against semi-smart player

 ## Ludo Game
-The used Lydo game is from .. link ..
+The used Ludo game is from .. link ..